This post contains my solutions to 3 crypto challs:

 where t

-is the epoch time that satisfies the condition time.time() - t < 1000
+is a timestamp that satisfies time.time() - t < 1000

-to the meta
+to the meta payload, making it look like:

 made:0,user:daniel-kpdfgo????????????????????????????????,user:daniel-kpdfgo,made:1685193037